 Privacy Officer: Richard Browning

 Privacy Procedures document

 The Privacy Procedures document refers to the Privacy Act 1993 and sets out the principles that must be applied when managing personal information at Unitec.

 Student Complaints Resolution Policy

 The Student Complaints Resolution Policy If you feel you’ve been let down by a service, process, or another member of the Unitec community, this policy explains how Unitec deals with formal complaints to reach a fair resolution.
 The Student Advocate service is also here to support and help you work through the complaints resolution process, if you need it.

 The Student Disciplinary Statute sets out the behaviours that are unacceptable at Unitec, and the disciplinary process for those who break the rules.
 It also sets out your right to a fair hearing, and to the support available if you ever find yourself under investigation for misconduct.

 The Smoke-Free Policy explains the rules around smoking on Unitec campuses.

-If you drive to Unitec, the Vehicle Use, Safety and Parking Statute sets out the rules for using your vehicle on campus.
+If you drive to Unitec, the Traffic, Safety and Parking Policy sets out the rules for using your vehicle on campus.
 It also outlines your rights and obligations when parking at Unitec, and how to retrieve your vehicle if it ever gets towed!

 Accommodation for International Students Policy